-The minimum program duration is 2 years and the maximum is 7 years.
+The minimum program duration is 2 years, and the maximum is 7 years.
 Distance Learning students shall complete the whole degree through online studies with the instruction and follow-up of the online course teachers.
 Onsite students can take two online elective courses.

-V. Suggestion of Course Selection for Graduation: Total 60 Credits Study Plan of 2 Years
+V. Curriculum Design and Course Selection for Graduation: Total 60 Credits